Buddhist legends about Emperor Wu of Liang: Repentance Ritual of the Emperor of Liang

-It is a popular text amongst many Chinese Buddhists, the text itself is recited and performed annually in many temples, usually during the Qingming Festival or the Ghost Festival.
+It is a popular text amongst many Chinese Buddhists, the text itself is recited and performed annually in many temples, usually during the Qingming Festival, the Zhongyuan Festival or performances of the Shuilu Fahui ceremony.

 A complete English translation of this text was done by the Buddhist Text Translation Society in 2016.
 The title is "Repentance Ritual of the Emperor of Liang: A complete translation of Repentance Dharma of Kindness and Compassion in the Bodhimanda."

 Emperor Wu's "order" of the Execution of the Kowtow Monk

-Emperor Wu was also fond of playing wéiqí, an ancient board game.
+Emperor Wu was also fond of playing weiqi, an ancient board game.
 There was a famous and knowledgeable monk who was nicknamed the "Kowtow Monk", whom the Emperor respected highly and summoned him often to chat with him.

 One day, the Kowtow Monk paid a visit to the palace when the Emperor was playing Go with an official.
 The Emperor surrounded a big group of stones on the board and was so excited that he yelled, "Kill!"
 All of a sudden, guards rushed into the palace, seized the Kowtow Monk and executed him outside the palace gate.

 The Emperor was so absorbed in the game that he didn't even know what had transpired.
 After the game, he remembered the monk and summoned him.
 The Emperor's guards reported to him that the monk was executed per his order, and the Emperor regretted deeply.
 On the other hand, the Kowtow Monk didn't know why he was executed, and thought that it was the judgement for killing an earthworm when he was young.